Deviled Eggs

 Peel eggs and place on plate.
 Slice eggs in half and separate out the cooked yolk into a small mixing bowl.
 Place the egg white halves on a large plate for assembling.

-Add to the cooked yolks, the salad dressing, honey mustard, dill weed, and salt.
+Add to the cooked yolks, the salad dressing, honey mustard, dill weed, and kosher salt.
 Mash together with a fork or process with an immersion hand blender until creamy.

 Sprinkling the eggs with paprika is an old tradition that I like to practice.
 It just adds a little something special to the display.